Pylons/akhet/docs/usage.rst

 The ``repoze.tm2`` middleware takes care of the commit or rollback at the end of the request processing.

+Starting with ``pyramid_sqla`` 1.0rc1 and ``repoze.tm2`` 1.0b1, the transaction
+will also be rolled back if the application returns a 4xx or 5xx status, or if the response header 'X-TM-Abort' is present.
+This is done by a "commit veto" callback in ``repoze.tm2``.
+You can customize the veto criteria by overriding the callback function in development.ini; see `Using a Commit Veto`_ for an example.

 Disabling the transaction manager
 ---------------------------------